 Breakfast: Toast with jam, scramble egg, cereal, pancake etc.

-Dinner: Spaghetti, rice with vegetables and some meat, fried noodles etc.
+Dinner: Rice with vegetables and some meat, fried noodles etc.

 Others: Fruits, coffee and tea etc.

 Mount Semeru is the highest peak in Java and has been active for decades.
 The volcano is constantly spewing black cloud of ash and sand – sometimes once an hour, sometimes as often as 10 minutes.
-There have been a number of fatalities, but it is a popular and safe hike if you hike with care and treat the mountain with respect.
+There have been a number of fatalities due to falling rocks that were set-off by careless hikers during the summit push.
+On the scree slope, it is very important that you: Don’t stand on rocks; Don’t sit on rocks; Don’t lean on rocks.
+Always walk behind your mountain guide and listen to his instruction.
+Do hike with care and treat the mountain with respect.
 As Java’s highest peak, it is one of the finest hikes in Indonesia.